MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/locatable-camera-overview.md

 6. Main Thread: repeat from step 2.
 <!-- Not sure if we should keep this here or move to the c#/c++ doc. -->

-Some image marker systems only provide a single pixel location (others provide the full transform in which case this section won't be needed), which equates to a ray of possible locations.
-To get to a single 3D location, we can then leverage multiple rays and find the final result by their approximate intersection.
+Some image marker systems only provide a single-pixel location which equates to a ray of possible locations.
+(Others provide the full transform, in which case this section isn't needed.)
+To get to a single 3D location, we can leverage multiple rays and find the final result by their approximate intersection.
 To do this, you'll need to:
-1. Get a loop going that collects multiple camera images.
+1. Create a loop that collects multiple camera images.
 2. Find the associated feature points and their world rays.

 Given two or more tracked tag locations, you can position a modeled scene to fit the user's current scenario.
 If you can't assume gravity, then you'll need three tag locations.
 In many cases, we use a color scheme where white spheres represent real-time tracked tag locations, and blue spheres represent modeled tag locations.
 This allows the user to visually gauge the alignment quality.
 We assume the following setup in all our applications:
-* Two or more modeled tag locations
+* Two or more modeled tag locations.
-* One 'calibration space', which in the scene is the parent of the tags
+* One 'calibration space', which in the scene is the parent of the tags.
-* Camera feature identifier
+* Camera feature identifier.
 * Behavior, which moves the calibration space to align the modeled tags with the real-time tags (we're careful to move the parent space, not the modeled markers themselves, because other connect is positions relative to them).

 ### Track or identify tagged stationary or moving real-world objects/faces using LEDs or other recognizer libraries